JahazielLem/flatsat.org/content/en/team/index.md

 ### 🇺🇸 Alex Lynd
 **Hardware hacker & Cybersecurity Instructor**
 Alex Lynd is a hardware hacker & cybersecurity instructor who builds low-cost wireless hacking tools at LyndLabs.
-He creates educational hacking content on shows like Hak5, and also founded DevKitty, where he develops cat-themed hardware for makers & hackers!
+He creates educational hacking content on shows like Hak5, and also founded [DevKitty](https://devkitty.io/), where he develops cat-themed hardware for makers & hackers!

 ---

 ### 🇨🇷 Romel Marin
 **Senior Pentester & Aerospace Security Researcher**
-Romel Marín is a senior pentester at IBM X-Force Red with 10+ years of experience in offensive security.
-He specializes in infrastructure, cloud, IoT, and aerospace security, and is co-author of a cybersecurity book.
-He’s also the founder of Defcon Costa Rica and organizer of PWNEDCR.
+Romel Marín is hacker at X-Force Red with 10+ years of experience in offensive security.
+He specializes in infrastructure, applications, IoT, and aerospace security, he is co-author of a cybersecurity book.
+He’s also the founder of Defcon Group DC11506 - Costa Rica and organizer of [PWNEDCR](https://www.pwnedcr.com/) Conference.

 ---